-While studying the Volumetric analysis practical course, the student will be able to:
+While studying the Volumetric analysis practical course, the student shall be able to:

 CO1.
-Explain about the acidimetry and alkalimetry titrations in which how the given solutions are estimated
+Know about the acidimetry and alkalimetry titrations in which how the given solutions are estimated

 CO2.
-Describe the iodometry titrations in which how given compounds are estimated
+Understand the iodometry titrations in which how given compounds are estimated